MaplePHP/MaplePHP/README.md

 ```
 php cli config install --type=mysql
 ```
 The database is now installed and ready.

+**IF you do not want to use table prefix, you can manually remove "MYSQL_PREFIX" or add a empty string from .env**

 ### Install mail
 Execute the following command and follow the instructions.
 I do recommended using a SMTP but is not required: